yuumasato/compliance-operator/doc/usage.md

      rationale: This value is used for HyperShift version detection
    - name: ocp4-hypershift-namespace-prefix
      value: "<hypershift-hosted-namespace-prefix>"
-     rationale: This value is used for HyperShift controlplane namespace detection
+     rationale: This value is used for HyperShift control plane namespace detection
 ```

 And after you save the edit, you can then apply the edited `tailoredProfile`,